drbean/edit/steve/selfintro.md

 Are your partners good judges of character?
 Are you a good judge of your own character?
 What they said about you and what you said about yourself may not be true.
 It may just be wishful thinking or you may be too critical of yourself.

-## Activity: Questions from the audience
+## Activity 2: Questions from the audience

 For the reasons given on \pref{writing-as-conversation} in \titleref{a-writers-toolbox}, writers need to have an understanding of what question readers want them to answer next.
 We are going to practice answering question from a reader when writing about ourselves.